1•••|•••2•••|••3••|••4••|••5••|••6•••|•••7••home••index

 .

 Europe's Renaissance era (c.
 1450-1600), heralds the early modern period in world history, boasting unprecedented development in science, politics, technology, warfare, and arts.
 It marks the dawn of the European colonial period and global propagation of Western culture—the Age of Discovery.
 Important figures of the era include playwright William Shakespeare (1554-1616), scientist and artist Leonardo da Vinci (1452-1519), and explorer Christopher Columbus (1451-1506).
-The Renaissance is contemporary with the Ming dynasty (1368-1644) in China and overlaps Japan's Azuchi-Momoyama Period (1568–1600).
+The Renaissance coincided with China’s Ming dynasty (1368-1644) and Japan’s Azuchi-Momoyama Period (1568–1600).

 Abduction of the Sabine | Giambologna, 1529-1608 | Classical Greco-Roman art influenced Renaissance sculpture | Loggia dei Lanzi | ©Peter Kun Frary